DD2480-group8-VT24/apps-android-commons/report.md

 ## Onboarding experience

-Did you choose a new project or continue on the previous one?
+### Did you choose a new project or continue on the previous one?

+We choose a new project compared to the previous one which was [karate](https://github.com/karatelabs/karate) which was a single framework/tool that included API test automation, mocks, performance-testing and UI automation all in one package.
+The reason for switching project was because **karate** has very few issues which limited the final issue that we could select.
+Furthermore no issues are labelled good first issue or something like that and as we talked about in the previous assignment this project has great documentation for how to use the project as user but very limited documentation for contributors.

-If you changed the project, how did your experience differ from before?
+### If you changed the project, how did your experience differ from before?

+The project that we chose was **apps-android-commons** which is an Android app (written in Kotlin&Java) where users can share and upload images, the goal is to create a database with free-to-use images and other media.
+Ultimately these images are to be used in Wikipedia.
+Compared to **karate** this project is far much better as a choice for this exercise because it has more issues and many of them are good as a first issue.
+Furthermore, the project has more documentation for contributors which makes it easier to start working.
+Overall the experience of setting up the project, building it and running the app was great and straight forward.
+There was one problem in which one was required to remove a specific folder (we still don't know why) but the good thing was that this [issue](https://github.com/commons-app/apps-android-commons/issues/5571) was brought up in GitHub which made it possible for us to find the solution.

 ## Effort spent